Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Reusing of Solved ER Tasks

 \subsection{Similarity Distribution Analysis}

-Initially, we compare pairwise the existing \ac{er} tasks $p_{k,l} \in \mathcal{P_I}$ of the data sources being initially integrated.
-To simplify the comparison, we independently evaluate the distributions of each similarity feature $f_1,\ldots,f_t$.
+Initially, we compare pairwise the existing \ac{er} tasks $p_{k,l} \in \mathcal{P_I}$ of the data sources being initially integrated. {We consider univariate and multivariate statistical analysis.} For the univariate tests, we independently evaluate the distributions of each similarity feature $f_1,\ldots,f_t$.
 The application of univariate distribution tests is less complex and computationally expensive compared to multivariate tests.
 Moreover, we assume that the feature spaces are of the same size.
 However, for highly heterogeneous data sources, we recommend generating record embeddings based on the available attributes for each data source and calculating similarities between these embeddings covering multiple attributes.

-We compute a distribution similarity $sim_{dfi}$ for each feature pair and aggregate them into a weighted average similarity $sim_p$ using the standard deviation of each feature from the \ac{er} problems.
+{For the univariate tests, we} calculate a distribution similarity $sim_{dfi}$ for each feature pair and aggregate them into a weighted average similarity $sim_p$ using the standard deviation of each feature from the \ac{er} problems.

 We consider the following distribution tests to determine if the similarities of a feature $f$ for the problems $p_{k,l}$ and $p_{m,n}$ are drawn from a similar distribution.